-These days, almost every mom and dad is concerned with e-safety, so the search for the best mobile phone tracker for kids is a common case.
-It goes beyond saying that digital safety is important, but some things also require immediate consideration.
-If you are a concerned parent, this article is mandatory for reading.
+These days, almost every mom and dad is concerned with e-safety for their children.
+So the search for the best mobile phone tracker for kids is a common case.
+It goes beyond saying that digital safety is important.
+However some things also require immediate consideration.
+So if you are a concerned parent, this article is mandatory for reading.

 The poor state of the environment